tigera-cs/Windstream-Advanced/Advanced Training/1-initial-setup/README.md

 ### 1.1.5.
 Secure calico system components

-As part of the installtion process, we will implement Network security Policies to protect calico components but allow the communication between them, so we can follow a zero trust security approach.
+As part of the installation process, we will implement Network security Policies to protect calico components but allow the communication between them, so we can follow a zero trust security approach.
 Implement the following calico network policies to the environment:

 ```
 kubectl create -f https://docs.tigera.io/manifests/tigera-policies.yaml